llnl/benchpark/docs/add-an-experiment.rst

 <https://github.com/GoogleCloudPlatform/ramble/blob/develop/var/ramble/repos/builtin/applications/hpl/application.py>`__.
 For clarity, if ``benchpark/repo/hpl`` did not exist, benchpark will use the upstream versions.
 Additionally, the Benchpark HPL ``application.py`` inherits from the Ramble upstream, so they are equivalent aside from an extra Benchpark tag definition.
+Notice the HPL application in ramble also inherits from a `base HPL application <https://github.com/GoogleCloudPlatform/ramble/blob/develop/var/ramble/repos/builtin/base_applications/hpl/base_application.py>`_, which is relevant because it contains the workload variables that we will need to define in our Benchpark experiment.

 *******************************
  Step 1: Create the Experiment